 The project ideaWatch our video to learn more

 The demonstrator plant will provide valuable insights to be able to accelerate into a decarbonized energy future.
-It will be up and running by May 2021.
+It will be put into full operation in 2021.

 How does it work?The test center opens up multiple possibilities: Excess energy from gas turbine tests and electricity from solar panels will be used to produce hydrogen in an electrolyzer.
 The energy can then be stored either as compressed hydrogen or in batteries.